H4ckd4ddy/bypass-sentry-safe/README.md

 ![Chip](images/chip.jpg)

+> Update: latest models seem to use HT66F018 chip for both inside and outside boards.

 According to the datasheet, main communication protocols used with this microcontroller are SPI and I²C.
 But not this time, cause both of them need a clock signal, and there is no movement on any of the other wires.